MonsutaaFang/Sutetchi/README.md

 * Slimelins spawn in Swamp biomes.

-* Tame Slimelins with a Tame Crystal, you can craft one with four Lapis surrounding one Rose.
+* Tame Slimelins with a Tame Crystal, you can craft one with four Lapis surrounding one Poppy Flower.
 Once tamed they will fight for you and can be commanded to sit by right clicking on.

 * Decorate your Slimelin by applying various colors and outfits crafted with items found in loot chests.